SU($N$) Quantum Spin Model with Weak and Strong First-Order N\'eel to Valence-Bond Solid Transitions: End Matter

+This identity can be obtained using the normalization of the generators (Eq. \ref{Eq:Norm}).
+We can immediately identify the first term on the right as the permutation operator above, and the second term is an identity.
+Inserting these and rearranging gives the definition in Eq. \ref{permdef}.

+Note again that the additional $1/N$ factor introduced for each permutation operator in Eq. (\ref{Eq:Ham}) is a convention choice to connect to the usual SU(2) Heisenberg exchange for $\Pi_{ij}/2 = 1/4+\mathbf{S}_i\cdot\mathbf{S}_j$, which we then generalize to SU($N$).

-Here we list our choices for the Cartan generators $H^a$ which are used to compute the order parameters $m_s^a$ and $D_\mu^a$ in Eq.~(\ref{Eq:Order}).
-There are different conventions with which these can be chosen, although no results in this work depend on the convention.
-For SU(2) there is only one diagonal generator, and the typical choice is
+The diagonal Cartan generators $H^a$ are used to compute the order parameters $m_s^a$ and $D_\mu^a$ in Eq.~(\ref{Eq:Order}).
+This form of the generators is a convention we choose, although no results depend on the convention.
+For SU($2$), the only Cartan element is $\sigma^z/2$.
+For SU($3$), explicitly, there are two elements: